marlonsingleton/simple-Azure-linuxVM-bug-free/README.md

 Confusingly, my PRs were rejected, even with the supporting evidence I provided below.<br />
 I'm leaving my work here for others to review and come to thier own conclusions.

-### CASE #1
+### The Reported Bug
-When launching the deployment directly in the Azure Portal, you're unable to provide an ssh key.
+When launching the ARM deployment directly in the Azure Portal, you're unable to provide an ssh key.

 <img src="https://github.com/marlonsingleton/simple-Azure-linuxVM-bug-free/blob/master/portalbug.jpg"/>

-Case #1 was reported to a project I've been working on. <br />
-The attached image is me repoducing the error, validating the user's concerns.
+Okay.
+I figured I'd take a look into this and possibly learn something along the way.

-### CASE #2
+### 1st Finding
 Looking behind the scenes, I found both auth types being assigned the sshKey. <br /> Desirable?
-I don't think it is.
+Of course not!

 <img src="https://github.com/marlonsingleton/simple-Azure-linuxVM-bug-free/blob/master/2authsAssignedsshKey.jpg"/>

-### CASE #3
+### 2nd Finding
 When setting the ARM Template default to password authentication, I got the following error.

 <img src="https://github.com/marlonsingleton/simple-Azure-linuxVM-bug-free/blob/master/Failed_withPasswordAuthSet.jpg"/>

-By now, I definitely felt like something needed to be addressed here.

-### One simple line
+By now, I'm feeling this can be fixed by using a condition to prevent the simultaneous auth assignments and converting the parameter value to a valid password, if password authentication was selected by the user.
+Note: View template to see sshPublicKey implementation as it required no change.

+### Here's my fix action
 ```
 "adminPassword": "[if(equals(parameters('authenticationType'), 'sshPublicKey'), json('null'), base64(parameters('adminPasswordOrKey')))]",
 ```